kubernetes/community/contributors/design-proposals/deployment.md

 for a ReplicaSet may differ between minor Kubernetes versions.

-For both of the aforementioned cases, we will use a field in the DeploymentStatus, called Uniquifier, to create a unique hash value when a hash collision happens.
+For both of the aforementioned cases, we will use a field in the DeploymentStatus, called collisionCount, to create a unique hash value when a hash collision happens.
-The Deployment controller will compute the hash value of {template+uniquifier}, and will use the resulting hash in the ReplicaSet names and selectors.
+The Deployment controller will compute the hash value of {template+collisionCount}, and will use the resulting hash in the ReplicaSet names and selectors.
 One side effect of this hash collision avoidance mechanism is that we don't need to migrate ReplicaSets that were created with adler.